-Although aquaculture is a biological production system has a long history, systematic and efficient breeding programs to improve economically important traits in the farmed species have rarely been utilized until recently, except for salmonid species.
-This means that the majority of aquaculture production is based on genetically unimproved stocks.
-In farm animals the situation is vastly different, practically no terrestrial farm production is based on genetically unimproved and undomesticated populations.
+Although aquaculture as a biological production system has a long history, systematicand efficient breeding programs to improve economically important traits in the farmedspecies have rarely been utilized until recently, except for salmonid species.
+This meansthat the majority of aquaculture production is based on genetically unimproved stocks.
+In farm animals the situation is vastly different: practically no terrestrial farm production is based on genetically unimproved and undomesticated populations.
 This difference between aquaculture and livestock production is in spite of the fact that the basic elements of breeding theory are the same for fish and shellfish as for farm animals.
 One possible reason for the difference is the complexity of reproductive biology in aquatic species, and special consideration needs to be taken in the design of breeding plans for these species.